 If You Have the Flu

-Typically the flu is accompanied by a fever or feverish chills, muscle or body aches and (for some people) digestive unrest, according to the Centers for Disease Control and Prevention (CDC).
+Typically the flu is accompanied by a fever or feverish chills, muscle or body aches and (for some people) digestive unrest, according to Harvard Health Publishing.
 While most people recover in a few days, it's important to give your body plenty of rest, as the flu can develop into other conditions, like pneumonia, if it persists.
+So, plan to skip your workout and stay in bed.

 "Someone with the full-blown flu usually finds it challenging to walk to the bathroom, so I think it's highly unlikely she or he would consider exercising," says Dr. Li.

 If You Have a Stomach Bug

 Usually, a stomach bug indicates your digestive system is, shall we say, disturbed, which means you're probably losing a lot of fluids, according to the Mayo Clinic.
 In some cases, a stomach issues may also come with a fever and muscle ache.

 Considering the potential for dehydration, you definitely want to skip your workout if you're dealing with a stomach bug, Dr. Li says.
 Especially if you're experiencing a lot of vomiting or diarrhea, you'll want to be wary of your hydration levels and see the doctor one to three days after infection (or the onset of symptoms).

 If You Have a Respiratory Condition